lordamos/api.video-android-client/docs/SummariesApi.md

     String summaryId = "summary_1CGHWuXjhxmeH4WiZ51234"; // The unique identifier of the summary source you want to update.
     SummaryUpdatePayload summaryUpdatePayload = new SummaryUpdatePayload(); //
-    summaryUpdatePayload.setTitle("A short lecture on quantum theory"); // A video title, based on the contents of the video. summaryUpdatePayload.setAbstract("In this lecture, we discuss how complicated quantum theory is, using the famous example of Schrödingers cat.
+    summaryUpdatePayload.setAbstract("In this lecture, we discuss how complicated quantum theory is, using the famous example of Schrödingers cat.
 We also discuss practical applications like quantum computing."); // A short outline of the contents of the video. summaryUpdatePayload.setTakeaways(Arrays.asList("Quantum theory is complicated.","Schrödinger's cat is neither dead, nor alive.","Quantum computers are super cool.")); // A list of 3 key points from the video, in chronological order.